Healthcare

 Because of these differences, your contribution strategy strongly influences whether employees gravitate toward leaner or richer coverage.

-Comprehensive plans with features like maternity benefits or critical illness coverage generally come with higher premiums compared to basic plans with limited benefits.
+Comprehensive plans with features like maternity benefits, robust prescription coverage, or extensive specialist networks generally come with higher premiums compared to basic plans with limited benefits.

-The type of plan you choose directly impacts your monthly premium:
+The type of plan you choose directly impacts your monthly premium.
+Here are the 2026 averages for a 40-year-old:

-Silver-tier plans remain the most popular choice due to their balance between affordability and coverage.
+Silver-tier plans remain the most popular choice due to their balance between affordability and coverage, and they're the only plans eligible for cost-sharing reductions.

 How Much Is Health Insurance a Month for a Single Person?